keycloakify/keycloakify/README.md

 Wouldn't it be great if we could just design the login and register pages as if they where part of our app while still letting Keycloak handle the heavy lifting of actually authenticating the users?

-Here is `yarn add keycloak-react-theming` for you 🍸
+Here is `yarn add keycloakify` for you 🍸

 TODO: Insert video after.